Parachutes/EMG_Classification/README.md

 This repository contains the source code and datasets used in the Shichao Ma's individual project.

+Currently there is only the original dataset which contains the raw EMG samples included in the repository.
 The original dataset is from EMG DATASETS REPOSITORY (https://www.rami-khushaba.com/electromyogram-emg-repository.html) and all the samples are contributed by the owner of the repository and his colleagues.
 (R. N. Khushaba and Sarath Kodagoda, “Electromyogram (EMG) Feature Reduction Using Mutual Components Analysis for Multifunction Prosthetic Fingers Control”‏, in Proc.
 Int.
 Conf. on Control, Automation, Robotics & Vision (ICARCV), Guangzhou, 2012, pp. 1534-1539.
 (6 pages))

 All the source code in repository is written in Python and developed by Shichao Ma.